-Students, from any SCCP campus, work in teams of up to four students to develop a written business plan to either create a new community pharmacy or purchase an existing community pharmacy.
+Students from SCCP/USCCOP work in teams to develop a written business plan to either create a new community pharmacy or purchase an existing community pharmacy.
 Teams are able to work with a faculty/practitioner mentor for guidance if needed.
 Three teams will be selected from the written plans to participate in the finals, which allows the teams to provide a formal presentation of their business idea.

 Dr. Gene Reeder Returns to USC